svisser/reasoning-about-preferences/readme.md

-*Note*: this is the implementation of my graduation project which was published in the following publications:
+This is the implementation of my graduation project which was published in the following publications:

 * Reasoning about preferences in BDI agent systems.
 Simeon Visser, John Thangarajah, James Harland, AAMAS 2011: 1139-1140
 * Reasoning about Preferences in Intelligent Agent Systems.
 Simeon Visser, John Thangarajah, James Harland, IJCAI 2011: 426-431